-- 3.1 Authority and Sovereign Powers and Responsibilities.
+3.1 Authority and Sovereign Powers and Responsibilities.
 This Code is enacted pursuant to the inherent sovereign powers of the Tribe and the powers expressly delegated to the Tribal Council by Article IV of the Tribal Constitution.
-The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation. - 3.2 Application of Federal Policy.
+The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation.
+Such gaming shall be operated by the Grand Traverse Band Economic Development Corporation ("GTB/EDC").

+3.2 Application of Federal Policy.
 In 1970 President Nixon announced the policy of the United States government to promote self-determination for Indian tribes.
+Every U.S. President since 1970 has publicly proclaimed and encouraged the self-determination policy.
 At the heart of this policy is a commitment by the federal government to foster and encourage tribal self-government, economic development and self-sufficiency.
 That commitment was signed into law in 1975 as the Indian Self-Determination and Education Assistance Act, Public Law 93-638, 88 Stat.2203, 25 U.S.C.
 Subsection 450-450n.
 In 1983, President Reagan reaffirmed that commitment in his Indian policy statement, encouraged tribes to reduce their dependence on federal funds by generating more of their own revenues, and pledged to assist tribes in that endeavor.
 The policy of self-governance has continued with amendments to P.L.
 93-638 enacted as the Tribal Self-Governance Demonstration Project, P.L.
 100-472 (1988).